The Long Read:

 Eichler was a big man with a gruff voice, and he spoke brusquely about these things..
 Both his words and his tone were offensive and frightening to many of his listeners.
 As he spoke, one after another began to stand, in silent, angry, fearful protest.
 Carolyn Mallison was one of them.

 This confrontation crystallized more than a theological disagreement.
-At one level, it offered an ideal test case of my contention that the nature of the church as the crucial issue for Friends.
+At one level, it offered an ideal test case of my contention that the nature of the church is a crucial issue for Friends.
 But at another, to describe this moment in terms of divergent ecclesiologies would be to diminish, almost trivialize it.
 Friends like Eichler and Mallison inhabit different cultures, almost different universes.
 We will not understand the predicament of American Liberal Quakerism then (or now) without a closer look at this moment and what is revealed in it.

 III.
 Where Universes Collide